nestordemeure/ManifoldMixupV2/README.md

 ## Usage

-For a short demonstration, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixup/blob/master/Demo.ipynb).
+To use manifold mixup, you just need to call the `manifold_mixup` method on your learner (for a short demonstration, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixup/blob/master/Demo.ipynb)):

 ```python
 learner = Learner(data, model).manifold_mixup()